 Even for entry-level jobs as actuaries, candidates must usually have passed at least one examination in the program to achieve professional certification, according to the United States Bureau of Labor Statistics (BLS).
 Depending on their intended industry of work, aspiring actuaries can begin the process of becoming fully certified professionals through either the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA).
 Both professional organizations offer certification at both the associate and the fellowship level.
-Passing these exams and becoming an associate certified actuary typically takes between four and six years and requires taking five to seven examinations.
+Passing these actuary exams and becoming an associate certified actuary typically takes between four and six years and requires taking five to seven actuary examinations.
 Progress to fellowship level certification can require another two to three years of work.
-Employers may pay the cost of some of these professional exams or even pay new actuaries to study.
+Employers may pay the cost of some of these professional certification exams or even pay new actuaries to study.

 Entry-Level Actuary Work